 This clearly shows IoT is the new cool kid in town, and everyone wants to be his friend.

 IoT – from apprehension to the necessity

 Now, what happens when so many network ports are facing the internet?
 It opens up many pathways for hackers to reach you.
 Yet, this fear has not slowed down the rapid progression of IoT adoption or the businesses that provide these solutions.
 The hype of IoT is so huge that everyone is playing catch up to offer flashy devices to grab the attention of the user.
 From temperature sensors in AC to fully automated smart homes, from smart meters to fully optimized power grids, IoT is slowly growing in every nook and corner.
-IoT, in combination with cognitive solutions like Artificial Intelligence, can not only gather data, and also make sense of it.
-This data can make enable people to be more proactive rather than reactive in several scenarios by predicting dire outcomes before they can happen.
+IoT, in combination with cognitive solutions like Artificial Intelligence, can not only gather data but also make sense of it.
+This data can enable people to be more proactive rather than reactive in several scenarios by predicting dire outcomes before they can happen.

 Internet of Things is not only about providing convenience to the user or speeding up everyday activities—its use cases can even save lives.

 “Whenever I hear people saying AI is going to hurt people in the future I think, yeah, technology can generally always be used for good and bad, and you need to be careful about how you build it … if you’re arguing against AI then you’re arguing against safer cars that aren’t going to have accidents, and you’re arguing against being able to better diagnose people when they’re sick.” — Mark Zuckerberg

 This quote quite aptly summarizes the fear of technology that is part and parcel of innovations and yet how important it is to go beyond security hassles and reap the benefits of technology.